• Updated July 25, 2022

 Why choose Cloudways over SiteGround?

 If you want the best performance for the lowest price, go with Cloudways.
-It's the cheapest way to get access to cloud hosting without having to manage the server yourself.
+It's the cheapest way to access cloud hosting without having to manage the server yourself.
 Cloudways is also excellent for WooCommerce hosting.

 Why should I use SiteGround instead of Cloudways?